-- Running time of algorithms is characterized in terms of number of steps they take to solve a problem - Number of steps expressed as a function of the problem size, T(n) (in general polynomial time algorithm = bad!) - Problem size: aspect of input data that will influence number of steps - Use of asymptotic notations to characterize running time (referred to as time complexity): O(), O() - Data has different types of attributes depending on the type of values they may take
+- Running time of algorithms is characterized in terms of number of steps they take to solve a problem - Number of steps expressed as a function of the problem size, T(n) (in general polynomial time alg = good!
+Exponential time algorithm = bad!) - Problem size: aspect of input data that will influence number of steps - Use of asymptotic notations to characterize running time (referred to as time complexity): O(), Θ() - Data has different types of attributes depending on the type of values they may take